 POLITICAL CONDITIONS SINCE INDEPENDENCE

 The provisional government of the new nation of Bangladesh was formed in Dhaka with Justice Abu Sayeed Choudhury as President, and Sheikh Mujibur Rahman ("Mujib")--who was released from Pakistani prison in early 1972--as Prime Minister.

 Sheikh Mujibur Rahman, 1972-75

 Despite some improvement in the economic situation during the first half of 1975, implementation of promised political reforms was slow, and criticism of government policies became increasingly centered on Mujib.
 In August 1975, Mujib, and most of his family, were assassinated by mid-level army officers.
-His daughters, Sheikh Hasina and Sheikh Rehana, were out of the country.
+His daughter, Sheikh Hasina, happened to be out of the country.
 A new government, headed by former Mujib associate Khandakar Moshtaque, was formed.

 Ziaur Rahman, 1975-81

 Successive military coups resulted in the emergence of Army Chief of Staff Gen. Ziaur Rahman ("Zia") as strongman.
 He pledged the army's support to the civilian government headed by President Chief Justice Sayem.
 Acting at Zia's behest, Sayem dissolved Parliament, promising fresh elections in 1977, and instituted martial law.